Education in Quebec: Colleges

 Holders of the two-year college diploma still must complete a minimum of three years of university education in order to obtain a bachelor's degree.
 Under Canadian law, bachelor's degrees from government-accredited universities in Canada are considered equal, whether from Quebec or other provinces.
 Those unfamiliar with Quebec may wonder if three-year university programs there are therefore equal to four-year university programs in other provinces, or in other countries where four-year first university degree programs are the norm.
 However, given that college diploma holders are granted up to one year of advanced standing credit at any university, it is clear that this is not the case.
 What exists in Quebec is simply a different structure of education than in other provinces, which ultimately yields exactly the same total duration of study when years of secondary and post-secondary study are combined.

-Graduates of two-year college programs often receive up to one year of advanced standing at universities outside of Quebec, but no more than this.
+Students who have completed a certain number of courses or graduated from a college program often receive up to one year of advanced standing at universities outside of Quebec, but no more than this.
 Effectively, the first year of college study is considered equivalent to grade twelve in all other provinces, while the second year is considered to be equal to the freshman university year.
 Chronologically and legally, this is true and has been in effect for the entire modern era of education in Canada.